Peter Tork and James Lee Stanley at Caffè Lena, Saratoga Springs, NY on February 7, 2004

 Sometime during Peter’s set, James came on and said something about having only half an hour left, so Peter was only able to do a few songs.
 At the end, Peter played “Daydream Believer” on the piano.

 Peter and James went back to the stage and did the last set together.
 I don’t remember all the songs or the order, but I believe they played “Easy Rider”, “Hi Babe”, “One Trick Pony”, and maybe four or so more songs before ending with “Pleasant Valley Sunday”.
-From most of the reviews I’ve read, they played some more songs at other shows; I suppose this was since they had to finish early for the 8:00 p.m. show that day.
+From most of the reviews I’ve read, they played some more songs at other shows; I suppose this was because they had to finish early for the 8:00 p.m. show that day.

 After the show, Peter and James went to the back of the room again, where I was second in line again, and I got them both to sign my Once Again CD.
 When I gave Peter the CD, he asked my name, so I told him, and he said something like “oh, yes, with the record, I remember”.
 My mom mentioned that we were from Ontario and that we had driven six hours to see him, which surprised Peter, I think.
 Then, he came around the desk and gave me a hug!
 We said goodbye and left shortly after.